MickyBalladelli/coronaglobe/README.md

 * ICU patients
 * Hospitalized patients

+Note: Data by Our World in Data is updated daily.

-## Available Scripts
+## Getting started

-In the project directory, you can run:
+Download the project in a folder of your choice, then, you can run:

+### `npm i`
 ### `npm start`

 Runs the app in the development mode.\